cover-me/qtplotter/README.md

 ## Run in the Cloud

-The code can be run on mybinder.org
+The code can be run on mybinder.org so that the shared data, no matter local or online, can be visualized interactively with a few clicks.

 https://mybinder.org/v2/gh/cover-me/qtplotter/master?filepath=index.ipynb